William Bell Riley: Evolution

-Antisemitic conspiracy theories
+Antisemitism

 Some of Riley's beliefs and writings were considered antisemitic.
 He wrote and spoke extensively about Jews, especially in relation to Communism, crime and historical social influence.
 He promoted the antisemitic canard of linking Jews with mysterious sources of influence, power and money.
 In his Introduction to a collection of Riley's anti-evolutionary writings William Trollinger, the editor, describes Riley's belief in a worldwide Jewish conspiracy to control the media and the economy.
 Trollinger believed Riley was partly influenced by the anti-Jewish Czarist forgery The Protocols of the Elders of Zion.
 Henry Ford had been promoting the Protocols at that time through his newspaper The Dearborn Independent.
 Riley believed that Jews had a prominent role in promoting evolution to undermine religious and social values.
 Riley saw this as part of a wider plot involving Communism's plan to conquer America, especially through the administration of Franklin D. Roosevelt, whom he accused of being part of a communist conspiracy.
 Riley declared that Soviet Russia "was under the dominance of a successful mob of atheistic Jews."
 Riley described the origins of World War I as the result of the maneuvering of Jewish bankers and arms dealers.
 Riley preached a sermon entitled "Shivering at the sight of a shirt" in support of the Fascist Silver Shirts (of the Silver Legion of America) calling them "defenders of the Constitution."
 In his book, The Nazi Hydra in America: Suppressed History of a Century, Glen Yeadon compares Riley's use of anti-Jewish imagery and rhetoric in his sermons and writings to Hitler's propaganda.
 Riley was an open supporter of Hitler who defended antisemitic views of the Nazis."Jewry, from the day that she crucified Jesus Christ until the present time, has given many occasions for her own rejection… Hear Hitler, who speaks from firsthand knowledge: 'the Jew is the cause and beneficiary of our slavery.
 The Jew has caused our misery, and today he lives on our troubles.
 That is the reason that as nationalists, we are enemies of the Jew.
 He has ruined our race, rotted our morals, corrupted our traditions, and broken our power.'"Some writers think that Riley moved towards anti Semitism after the failure of his crusade against evolution, blaming the Jews for his inability to influence Schools against teaching evolution.
 Trollinger also argues that Riley was influenced by and became a leading part of the antisemitism prevalent in Minneapolis.
 There were also parts of wider fundamentalist culture at that time adopting antisemitic conspiracy theories.